telerik/blazor-docs/components/combobox/overview.md

 ## Parameters

->caption The ComboBox provides various parameters that allow you to configure the component:
+>caption The Blazor ComboBox provides various parameters that allow you to configure the component:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)